 Role of Thyroid in Bipolar Disorder

-The thyroid gland is situated in the neck and is responsible for the secretion of thyroid hormones, namely, the T3 and the T4 hormones.
+The thyroid gland is situated in the neck and is responsible for the secretion of thyroid hormones namely, the T3 and the T4 hormones.
 These hormones are responsible for the metabolism of your body and act as neurotransmitters.
 Therefore, these then have a profound effect on the mood of a person.
-It was also found that the thyroid hormone T3 influences the levels of serotonin, which is a neurotransmitter associated with cheerful mood and well-being, and low levels of T3 which is known as hypothyroidism, can cause depression.
+It has been found that the thyroid hormone T3 influences the levels of serotonin, which is a neurotransmitter associated with cheerful mood and well-being, and low levels of T3 which is known as hypothyroidism can cause depression.
 On one hand, if the thyroid produces an excess of T3, the patient may experience a rise in the heart rate, fatigue and manic-depressive behavior.
 While on the other hand if someone is being treated for bipolar disorder then he or she has chances of thyroid dysfunction.
 Lithium is known to cause hypothyroidism, and lithium treatment is an option for bipolar disorder treatment.
 This is the reason why regular thyroid testing is recommended during lithium therapy.

 Bipolar disorder has no definite cure; treatment goals for it are symptom management and mood stabilization.
 A combination of medications and psychotherapy is most effective.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.